phillipadsmith/2014.phillipadsmith.com/_posts/2017-01-09-two-steps-forward-one-step-back.md

 Shortly thereafter I received some less loving, and more direct feedback from a colleague.
 It was full of anxiety for the state of the world and outrage that I did not expect -- this person’s fear about what had just happened was *palpable*.

 This theme of fear started to appear everywhere.
 I noticed it in conversations with close friends ([or tweet streams in one case](https://twitter.com/cblatts/status/796358460665462784)).
 I recognized it on calls with [work colleagues in the U.S](http://beautifultrouble.org/).
 I felt it manifest as tension at family dinners.
-Many people that I cared about were in shock about what happened in the U.S., just eight short weeks ago.
+Many people that I cared about were in shock about what happened in the U.S. just eight short weeks ago.
 There is a lot of fear about the future, especially, as my friend pointed out, for the people who have to bare the brunt of hate crimes in the U.S.

 ## The awakening